ckikkeri1/looper/README.md

    limitations under the License.
 -->

-The *looper* microservice runs a dozen calls to *portfolio* REST APIs in a loop.
+The *looper* microservice runs a dozen calls to *broker* REST APIs in a loop.
 You can use this for performance and load testing.
-It calls the *portfolio* service via the **mpRestClient** from **MicroProfile**, and builds and passes the **JWT** that it requires.
+It calls the *broker* service via the **mpRestClient** from **MicroProfile**, and builds and passes the **JWT** that it requires.

 Note it deliberately does not cause any changes in loyalty level, since **Twitter** will disable your